battleofbits/arena/README.md

 # Battle of Bits

 Battle of Bits is a hosted service for competitive board game AI programs.
-We host daily tournaments and continual round robin matches with your robot.
+We host daily tournaments and continual round-robin matches with your robot.

 ## How it Works